PayFabric/Portal/PayFabric/Sections/JavaSript SDK.md

 ## Initiating a new Transaction and Payment Intent

-Using our Create a new Transaction and Generate a JWT Token API's you will receive a JWT Token, this token value is all you need to use to populate our new JavaScript Library.
+Using our Create a new Transaction and Create a JWT Token API's you will receive a JWT Token, this token value is all you need to use to populate our new JavaScript Library.

 ```HTML
 <html>